 Please try to install CGAL as early in the semester as possible.
 If you have trouble installing CGAL, ask your instructor for assistance.
-If installing CGAL on your home computer is not an option, we will either create an account for you on a department computer that has CGAL installed (for remote login only), or guide you through the process of installing Boost and CGAL in your user account on an ACCC computer system (such as icarus.cc.uic.edu).
+If installing CGAL on your home computer is not an option, we will create an account for you on a department computer that has CGAL installed (for remote login only).